 The New Addition: The Lifestraw Universal

-…but the Lifestraw Go and Lifestraw Universal are insufficient for international travel because neither filters out viruses
+The major weakness of the Lifestraw: viruses.
+My Lifestraw review & research found that the Lifestraw Go and Lifestraw Universal are insufficient for international travel because neither is capable of filtering out viruses

 - Pair your Lifestraw with a purification method (e.g., Steri-pen UV purifier, iodine, chlorine, etc.) that neutralizes viruses, as well as protozoa/parasites and bacteria, while the Lifestraw filters debris and critters while improving taste or…